 Vivace Therapeutics has discovered, and is now developing, multiple novel small-molecule medicines targeting the Hippo-YAP pathway, which has shown to be involved in the regulation of cell proliferation, programmed cell death and cell migration.
 The effector of the pathway is the YAP – TEAD transcription complex.

 In healthy conditions, this pathway controls tissue regeneration and the size and shape of organs.
-However, mutations of the YAP pathway can contribute to a wide range cancers including gastric, colon, cervical, ovarian, breast, uveal melanoma, mesothelioma, hepatocellular carcinoma and esophageal squamous cell carcinoma.
-YAP activity is also linked to resistance to targeted therapies and to cancer relapse.
+However, mutations of the Hippo – YAP pathway can be oncogenic and be the dominant driver for several forms of cancer including mesothelioma, meningioma, and schwannoma.
+Additionally, dysfunction of the Hippo – YAP pathway contributes to a wide range of cancers including lung, gastric, colon, cervical, ovarian, breast, melanoma, hepatocellular carcinoma and squamous cell carcinoma.
+YAP hyperactivity is also linked to resistance to targeted therapies, cancer relapse and worse outcomes for patients.

-With an industry-leading understanding of the YAP pathway’s complex biology, Vivace is bringing forth a new generation of cancer therapeutics in the form of YAP-TEAD transcription activity inhibitors.
+With an industry-leading understanding of the Hippo – YAP pathway’s complex biology, Vivace is bringing forth a new generation of cancer therapeutics in the form of YAP-TEAD transcription activity inhibitors.